To deploy a smart contract on Quai Network, you simply send a transaction containing the contract bytecode without specifying a recipient.

 Contrary to monolithic blockchains, Quai Network's multi-threaded architecture allows for the deployment of multi-chain smart contracts.
 These are smart contracts present in a single network context that contain references to sister contracts in alternate context(s).
 Multi-chain referencing smart contracts allow you as a developer to create seamless cross-chain applications that can:

 - Asynchronously track state of contracts within other chains in the network

 - Natively transfer value and tokens to different contexts without bridges

 - Create a network secured mesh of smart contracts

 Sister contracts are created by deploying contracts across all chains that the project intends to support.
 After the deployment of these sister contracts, a trust on first-use (TOFU) strategy is used to link the contracts together, allowing each contract to be aware of the state and activities of all of its sisters.
 Each sister contract contains an objective reference to the public address of every other sister contract.

 Contracts intended to function across many chains will contain initially empty slots for the addresses of its sisters.
-If a contract intends to maintain functionality across the initial network of 13 chains, 12 slots are required for all 12 sister contracts to be referenced.
+If a contract intends to maintain functionality across the initial network of 9 Zone chains, 8 slots are required in each contract for all 9 sister contracts to be inter-referenced.